stanleyn/pediatric_HF/README.md

 vizFunctionMaps(Layout,ufFeat,MN,FuncInds,uResp,'pediatric_HF/Func_unstim')
 ```

 Analysis of frequency differences.
-Again, change last argument to wherever you want to store this plot
+Again, change last argument to wherever you want to store this plot.
+Currently I have it writing to your current working directory (which should be pediatric_HF folder)

 ```R
 source('VoPo_StandardAnalysis/vizFrequencyMap.R')